MissionMike/twilio-text-chess/README.md

-# twilio-text-chess

-## Chess implementation using Twilio SMS and MMS.
+# Chess implementation using Twilio SMS and MMS.

 ### Powered by Node and served via Express.
 Simple chatbot interaction to get the game started, followed a game!